A search for neutrino signal from dark matter annihilation in the center of the Milky Way with Baikal NT200: Results and discussion

 Let us further discuss the systematic uncertainties.
 They include both experimental and theoretical parts.
 The uncertainties in the optical properties of water and in the sensitivity of the optical modules result in 30\% experimental uncertainty~\cite{NT200Mono-2008, NT200Astro-2011}.
-Theoretical uncertainties include present errors in oscillation parameters and uncertainty in neutrino-nucleon cross section.
-They have been estimated using procedure described in~\cite{NT200Sun:2014swy} and reach 10-12\% depending on annihilation channel.
+The variations of the effective area related to various telescope configurations is estimated to contribute the systematic error less than 1\%.
+Theoretical uncertainties include present errors in the oscillation parameters and uncertainty in the neutrino-nucleon cross sections.
+They have been estimated using the procedure described in~\cite{NT200Sun:2014swy} and reach 10-12\% depending on annihilation channel.
 We include the above uncertainties when presenting the upper limits.
 However, the main uncertainty comes from astrophysics.
-To illustrate this we carry out new analysis using the method~{\it A} with Burkert and Moore dark matter density profiles for monochromatic neutrino annihilation channels: we make new MC simulation of the signal events and obtain new values of optimized cones.
+To illustrate the influence of the astrophysical uncertainty on the upper limits on the dark matter annihilation cross section, we carry out new analysis using the method~{\it A} with the Burkert and Moore dark matter density profiles for the monochromatic neutrino annihilation channel: we make a new MC simulation of the signal events and obtain new values of optimized cones.
 In Fig.~\ref{fig:12}

 we show for illustration expected reconstructed muon angular distribution from this signal for $\nu\bar{\nu}$ annihilation channels for different dark matter density profiles.
-Using optimization procedure we found that for Burkert profile the cone half-angle should be about $56-57$$^\circ$ while for Moore profile we obtain values in the range $3-11^\circ$ depending on mass of dark matter particle and annihilation channel.
-Corresponding integrated $J_a$-factors as function of cone size are shown in Fig.~\ref{fig:13}
+Using optimization procedure, we found that for the Burkert profile the cone half-angle should be about $56-57^\circ$ while for the Moore profile we obtain values in the range $3-11^\circ$ depending on the mass of the dark matter particle and annihilation channel.
+Corresponding integrated $J_a$-factors as functions of cone size are shown in Fig.~\ref{fig:13}

 for chosen dark matter density profiles.
-The results for upper limits on annihilation cross section are presented in Fig.~\ref{fig:10}.
+The results for upper limits on the annihilation cross section are presented in Fig.~\ref{fig:10}.